DarryenSands/DarryenSands.github.io/README.md

 # DarryenSands.github.io
-A website for my projects.
+A website that hosts my projects.
+I use Jekyll, Ruby on Rails, and JavaScript for the tech stack.